Do you have a problem with stray cats in your neighborhood? If so, you’re not alone. Many people find themselves dealing with this issue every day.

 Inhumane Traps

-Some traps on the market are designed to harm or kill animals, but these should never be used on stray cats.
-They can cause the animal much pain and suffering before they finally die.
+There are some traps on the market that are designed to harm or kill animals, but these should never be used on stray cats.
+They can cause the animal a lot of pain and suffering before they finally die.

-If you must use a trap, ensure your local humane society approves it.
+If you must use a trap, make sure it is approved by your local humane society.

 Using Weapons